IsmaelTerreno/academy/README.md

-# Demo REST API with SQlAlchemy flask postgres and testing.
+# Demo REST API with SQLAlchemy flask postgres and testing.

 ## Academy